Influential spreaders for recurrent epidemics on networks: Conclusions

 Let us discuss in detail strengths and limitations of the theoretical approaches considered here.
 The QMF theory of Larremore et al.~\cite{Larremore2012} is based on three approximations: The neglect of dynamical correlations among neighbors' states; the locally tree-like assumption that allows to write down Eqs.~(\ref{bn}) and~(\ref{eq:c_n}); the linearization entailed in Eq.~(\ref{linear}) for the derivation of $T_n$.
 The annealed network approximation adds another assumption on top of them.
 For strongly heterogeneous unclustered networks, such as those generated by the Uncorrelated Configuration Model with $\gamma<5/2$, the first two assumptions are essentially correct.
 Studies on SIS dynamics have shown that even the annealed network approximation works very well in this case.
 The linearization holds instead only if one is sufficiently far from the epidemic threshold.
 Close to it, the regime with exponential decay into the stationary state is preceded by a long transient during which the decay is power-law (critical slowing down), $f_n$ is not small and linearization does not hold; the dominating contribution to the overall duration of avalanches comes from this long preasymptotic regime.
 For this reason predictions for $T_n$ are not consistent with simulations, for values of $p$ close to the threshold.
 When $\gamma>5/2$, the agreement between our theoretical results and simulations is expected to be poorer.
 The reason is that already the first approximation, the neglect of dynamical correlations, fails to capture the complex physical mechanisms underlying the epidemic transition and thus introduces large errors.
 See Ref.~\cite{PastorSatorras2015} for more on this.
 A fundamental consequence is that already the QMF estimate of the epidemic threshold is qualitatively and quantitatively incorrect.
 This leads to the expectation that predictions for influential spreaders in the supercritical case are largely off target.
 The relatively small errors observed here are believed to be an effect of the relatively small network sizes considered.
 The additional annealed network approximation, which does not work for $\gamma>5/2$, makes the theoretical approaches perform even worse.
-Recent results~\cite{Castellano2019} have pointed out the great complexity of the physical mechanisms underlying the epidemic transition in random networks with $\gamma>5/2$.
+Recent results~\cite{Castellano2020} have pointed out the great complexity of the physical mechanisms underlying the epidemic transition in random networks with $\gamma>5/2$.
 This understanding constitutes the necessary groundwork for reaching a satisfactory predictive ability for influential spreaders also in this case, a goal that remains to be reached.
+Similarly, the extension of this approach to networks exhibiting more complicated features, such as clustering, correlations or mesoscopic structures, remains an interesting open issue.